Niseko Town Intensive Reform Plan (2005-2009)

 1. Review the responsibility area of the administrative authority and fully rationalize the necessity and effect of administrative projects, and try to rationalize the organization.
 Also, when introducing the project, it is necessary to precisely grasp the administrative demand and new administrative issues as well as considering the true necessity and cost effectiveness fully regardless of the subsidy source, selecting and prioritizing the project I will.

-• Introduction of administrative finance evaluation system (General Affairs Section, Planning Section)
+- Considering the introduction of an administrative and financial evaluation system (General Affairs Division, Planning Division)

 2. The needs for local governments are also becoming more sophisticated, and further specialization and sophistication of administrative services are required.
 For this reason, we will promote collaboration between administrative affairs with neighboring towns and villages from a wide-area perspective and consideration of municipal mergers promoted by the country.